What is your business succession planning strategy?

 When the time comes to ensure your own financial future, how much money can or should you take from the business?
 The answer requires careful consideration of a host of interlocking and, potentially, competing priorities.

-Seven in 10 affluent families lose their wealth by the second generation, and 90% do so by the third, according to a study by The Williams Group#.
-Estate planning strategies, as part of your succession plan, could help your family avoid becoming one of those statistics.
+Affluent families often lose wealth by the second generation, and even more by the third, so estate planning strategies, as part of your succession plan, could help your family avoid becoming one of those statistics.

 And, finally, there’s the question of whether the company will survive once the owner’s liquidity needs are met.
-Because business conditions often fluctuate from year to year, extracting a bountiful payment during a strong year could leave the company too lean to function when the next downturn hits, Griffith warns.
+Because business conditions often fluctuate from year to year, extracting a bountiful payment during a strong year could leave the company too lean to function when the next downturn hits.

 Starting the conversation

 While it’s true that there’s a lot to consider, the process doesn’t have to be onerous.
-A knowledgeable advisor can walk you through each step, introduce you to experienced associates and resources, and help you consider the available options.
+A Huntington Private Bank advisor can walk you through each step, introduce you to experienced associates and resources, and help you consider the available options.

-For example, Griffith recalls working with married business owners in their 50s who began the planning process early.
-Because the kids were interested in other careers, advisors helped the couple plan an orderly and profitable sale.
+I recall working with married business owners in their 50s who began the succession planning process early.
+Knowing that the kids were interested in other careers helped the couple plan an orderly and profitable sale.

-When the husband died unexpectedly, those years of careful planning prevented a financial crisis from potentially compounding the tragedy.
-The sale proceeded smoothly and family members were left with a secure financial future.
+When the husband died unexpectedly, those years of careful succession planning helped prevent a financial crisis from potentially compounding the tragedy.
+The sale proceeded smoothly and family members were left with a more secure financial future.

 Getting the advice you may need

 Huntington Private Bank advisors understand the many roles and the responsibilities that your position requires—as a visionary business owner, employer, and as a family member.
 Connect with your Huntington Private Bank advisor to outline a plan that can help alleviate your concerns and protect your business succession.
 To learn more, please contact your Huntington Private Bank team to see how we can help, or find a Huntington Private Bank Office near you.